 Accounting for these trusts is performed in accordance with the provisions of SBS Resolution N°980-2006 "Regulations for Fondo MIVIVIENDA S.A.", that is, in a single account in the Fund's statement of financial position, see Note 3(i).
-As of December 31, 2017 and 2016, Trust accounting are kept for control purposes and shown their balances as follows:
+The trusts accounting is kept separate for control purposes and shows the following balances as of December 31, 2018 and 2017.